 I look back and I say to myself you would never let your child suffer such fools or their foolishness — so why must you? so why do you?
 Turn that “do” into a “did”.
 Let these people walk out of your life and champion the seasons in which they made you smile.

 Now I am at a place of peace and in my life, my real off-line life they are terribly absent.
 They are not celebrating my child’s birthday with phone calls or text.
-They have not reached out to give any encouraging words since my Sarcoidosis “come back”.
-Offline they are strangers and online we share old pictures in which we are both tagged.
 We just share memories of an era that’s long gone by.
 I’m not that girl anymore and my life is vastly different.

 I see their social media accounts and posts.
 It only solidifies we are friends via the Facebook server.
 We share our love of music, Chicago, England, Black American culture…. there are so many commonalities via the algorithm – but in real life, when the phone doesn’t ring, when there is no dialogue, no text to say “I cherish our friendship” or simply “I love you”… we are NOTHING.